History Files

 c.1728/27 BC

-In the political collapse which follows the Hittite destruction of Alep and the sacking of Babylon, the region around Apum suffers further decline.
-By the end of the century it is part of the Mitanni state which unifies much of northern Mesopotamia.
+The region around the old city suffers further decline across the subsequent century or so.
+By the end of the sixteenth century BC it is part of the Mitanni state which unifies much of northern Mesopotamia.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.